Using UK Cloud

 The folder and file list.
 Click on a folder name to open that folder.
 Click on a filename to view or download.

-If a file is shared with you then you will see the avatar of the person who shared it with you here.
+If a file is shared with you then you will see the avatar of the person who shared it with you on the right.

-Click on the three dots, or right-click on the filename, for options including download, and add to favourites.
+Tap on the three dots next to the file for options including download, and add to favourites.

 Click on the light blue area to open the Details Pane for the file which gives you additional information and options.

 The left Side menu gives you extra views including items you have marked as "Favourites" - a useful quick way to find folders or files you often need.

 Add: Click the button at the top of the screen and select 'Upload File', then choose your file to place a copy on the Cloud.